divbloxjs/dx-db-sync/README.md

 # dx-db-sync
+>[!WARNING]
+>This tool has been deprecated.
+This repo will no longer be actively developed.
+To use Divblox in your project, please visit: https://github.com/divbloxjs/divblox

 A tool that synchronises a given database with a provided Divblox data model.
 Used by divbloxjs to ensure that the underlying database corresponds to the given data model.